BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 <h3>Data Pipelines using <i>Azure Data Factory</i></h3>

 As described earlier, you can use various methods to ingest data ad-hoc and as-needed for your two data targets (HDFS and SQL Server Tables.
-A more holistic archicture is to use a <i>Pipeline</i> system tht can define sources, triggers and events, transforms, targets, and has logging and tracking capabilities.
+A more holistic archicture is to use a <i>Pipeline</i> system that can define sources, triggers and events, transforms, targets, and has logging and tracking capabilities.
 The Microsoft Azure Data Factory provides all of the capabilities, and often serves as the mechanism to transfer data to and from on-premises, in-cloud, and other sources and targets. <a href="https://docs.microsoft.com/en-us/azure/data-factory/concepts-pipelines-activities" target="_blank">ADF can serve as a full data pipeline system, as described here</a>.

 <br>
 <img style="height: 75;" src="../graphics/adf.png">